Occupational Safety and Health/Disaster Prevention

 Basic Approach

-Viewing the prioritization of operational safety as a core management tenet, the DIC Group works tirelessly to prevent accidents and disasters and to boost the level of ESH initiatives.
+Viewing the prioritization of operational safety as a core management tenet, the DIC Group works tirelessly to prevent occupational accidents and disasters, as well as to bolster occupational health and safety levels.

 Framework for Promotion

-Under the supervision of the Sustainability Committee chair (DIC’s president and CEO), the Safety and Environment groups of DIC Group companies, plants and R&D facilities collaborate to promote a variety of initiatives.
+Under the supervision of the Sustainability Committee chair (DIC’s president and CEO), the Responsible Care Department promotes a variety of occupational safety and health initiatives in collaboration with sites via individual regional headquarters.
 In Japan, the Responsible Care Department meets regularly with site ESH officers to confirm the status of priority issues and the achievement of targets, as well as to manage the progress of related efforts.
-Overseas, the Group sets individual regional targets, while the Responsible Care Department and regional headquarters work together to conduct Group company–specific risk assessments, analyze accidents and promote remedial measures to ensure the continuous improvement of occupational safety and health overseas.
+Elsewhere, the Responsible Care Department and individual regional headquarters work together to set regional targets, while site ESH officers conduct site risk assessments, analyze accidents and promote remedial measures to ensure the continuous improvement of occupational safety and health overseas.
+(For more information, please see “Policies, Targets and Framework.”)

 TOPICS